V2dha/V2dha/README.md

 <img  align='right' src="https://image.myanimelist.net/ui/_3fYL8i6Q-n-155t3dn_4jDknYN0aCPtudyMf63Csj0WcqbLRuyEIHKcG7ADvf27">
 I am a computer science and engineering student interested in AI and Machine Learning.
 Also in every new technology that is making our lives easier!

 Most of the projects that I have worked on or working on can be found here.
-If you want to contribute to any of the projects or collaborate on any project, you can reach out to me on any of the given links.
+If you want to contribute to any of the projects or collaborate on any project, feel free to reach out to me!

 [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-4169E1?style=flat-square&logo=Linkedin&logoColor=white&&link=https://www.linkedin.com/in/vividha-rawat-761905143/)](https://www.linkedin.com/in/vividha-rawat-761905143/)
 [![Medium Badge](https://img.shields.io/badge/-Medium-000?style=flat-square&logo=Medium&logoColor=white&&link=https://medium.com/@rvividha)](https://medium.com/@rvividha)